jekyll/minima/docs/installation.md

 ### Add Remote theme

-You can also add this if you want to use the Remote Theme plugin to match GitHub Pages.
+You can also add this if you want to use the Remote Theme plugin, to match the GitHub Pages flow closely.
+This step is optional, even if using Jekyll 3 and GH Pages.

 ```ruby
 group :jekyll_plugins do